notfleshka/ProtonPlus-Resurrected/README.md

 This is an attempt to resurrect ProtonPlus kernel for Samsung Galaxy A52 and A72.
 ## What is the point if there's original version?
 It's dead, developer officially announced that he's discontinuing any support for it.
+## Does this kernel support APatch?
+[This commit](https://github.com/notfleshka/ProtonPlus-Resurrected/commit/e3932ea6d0e1aae3bfbf70faf4e0f6b4478d34a4) added experimental support for APatch, it is expected to encounter errors.
+Please keep in mind that it's **not recommended** to use APatch on Samsung kernels because it requires disabling Samsung kernel protection.
 ## Can I contribute?
 Sure.
 You can open [pull requests](https://github.com/notfleshka/ProtonPlus-Resurrected/pulls) to merge your code(and most likely it will be merged, if it's useful and working) or report bugs on [Issues page](https://github.com/notfleshka/ProtonPlus-Resurrected/issues).
 ## Why do pre-releases have builds only for a72q?